 Measurement gaps patterns are configured and activated by RRC.

 When CA is configured, the "current cell" above refers to any serving cell of the configured set of serving cells.
-For instance, for the definition of intra and inter frequency measurements, this means:
+For instance, for the definition of intra and inter frequency measurements except for NB-IoT, this means:

 - Intra-frequency neighbour (cell) measurements: Neighbour cell measurements performed by the UE are intra-frequency measurements when one of the serving cells of the configured set and the target cell operates on the same carrier frequency.
 The UE shall be able to carry out such measurements without measurement gaps.